anyaevostinar/anyaevostinar.github.io/classes/257-w26/project-3-backend.md

 ## Evaluation

-The criteria for "Proficiency" and "Exemplary" are below.
+The criteria for "Core" and "Advanced" are below.

-### Proficiency
+### Core
 * Files:
   * Database is in your team's database on `stearns`
   * Code is written to work for your team's database name as specified on Moodle
-  * Flask app file named `app.py`
+  * Flask app file named `flask_app.py`
 * Functionality:
   * Command line interface works with the new database
-  * Flask app interface works with the new database
+  * Flask API works with the new database
   * Executes queries for standard cases correctly
   * The automated test suite passes (no additional tests are required) and has 50% coverage
   * SQL data types match the types from the original dataset and/or are appropriate for the modified data from the dataset
 * Design:
   * Good separation of responsibilities.
 Some minor tweaks to class design could improve the code (i.e., tighter cohesion and/or looser coupling).
   * Model-view-controller paradigm followed.
-  * Functions/methods follow the principles of good design (e.g. descriptive names, only necessary arguments)
+  * Functions/methods follow the principles of good design (e.g. only necessary arguments, single layer of abstraction)
-  * Function/method signatures match the SQL queries (i.e. get_events_by_type() correspond to a SQL query that selects all events of that type)
+  * Function/method signatures match the SQL queries (i.e. `get_events_by_type()` corresponds to a SQL query that selects all events of that type)
-  * Column names strongly signify the data they contain (e.g. clear names, no obscure acronyms)
+  * Column names signify the data they contain (e.g. clear names, no obscure acronyms)
   * Docstrings for each method
   * Style checks all at 5 or higher

-### Exemplary
+### Advanced
-* All the Proficiency criteria are met
+* All the Core criteria are met
 * The commit to evaluate on the team repo is tagged with `database` (See instructions in [How to Submit](https://docs.google.com/document/d/1WJfFKe-xE7ytKzmMba3vMOORZe6_m-0v854SnAb6mWk/edit?tab=t.0#heading=h.h8jfjcdyduzb))
 * Functionality:
   * Failing queries have helpful error messages